Keep little monsters and big kids entertained this Halloween with these simple yet spooky party game ideas.

 Whether you are throwing a party for children or adults (or both), get a few of these fun games going and everyone can join in!
 You could even have a few small prizes ready as an incentive.

 1. Brain digging

-Fill a witch's cauldron or skull candy bowl with mystery objects, blindfold guests and get them to guess what’s inside the box!
-Use cooked spaghetti for brains, peeled grapes for eyeballs, dried apricots for monster ears, popcorn kernels for teeth, and carrot sticks for witches' fingers, then see if they guests can guess how many of each are in the cauldron...
+Fill a witch's cauldron or skull candy bowl with mystery objects then blindfold guests and get them to guess what’s inside the box.
+Use cooked spaghetti for brains, peeled grapes for eyeballs, dried apricots for monster ears, popcorn kernels for teeth, and carrot sticks for witches' fingers.
+Then see if the guests can guess how many of each are in the cauldron...

 Alternatively, you can write 'trick' or 'treat' onto ping-pong balls to resemble eyeballs, hide them in a cauldron filled with spaghetti cooked with green or red food colouring, and ask each guest to rummage in the mush to pull out an eyeball.
 If they choose a ‘trick’ eye, they have to do a forfeit, but if they are lucky enough to pick out a ‘treat’ eye, they get a prize.

 Stock up on some carving pumpkins and place them a few feet away from guests.
 Then, get them to toss glow stick rings onto the pumpkin stems!
 It's a lot harder than it sounds...

 Draw a spider web on a large sheet of paper, blindfold guests and get them to pin a paper spider onto the centre of the web.
 You could make your own version, like pin the nose on the witch or pin the tail on the witches' cat.